FLUX-SE/all_docs/en_US/spat_revolution_doc/Appendix_B.md

 ![Max Number Of Cores - Engine Preference](https://media.githubusercontent.com/media/FLUX-SE/doc_images/main/SpatR/Preference/EngineNumberOfCores.png)

-Lastly are the 3 presets for you to choose from.
+Lastly are the 3 presets for you to choose from, to adapt the **parallel profile** to your use:

-Parallel Profile:

-* **Max distribution** is for spreading the load as much as possible to all cores mainly with Desktop systems and dedicated real-time SPAT computers.
+* **Max distribution** is a preset which helps to spread the load as much as possible to all cores.
+It is mainly recommended for Desktop systems and dedicated real-time SPAT computers.

-* **Favor First Core**  is a typical preset for laptop computers where we find that loading cores as much as possible allow us to get out of the way of some of the laptop optimization (power and cooling) that are playing with available processing speed.
+* **Favor first core**  is a typical preset for laptop computers where we find that loading cores as much as possible, allowing us to get out of the way of some laptop optimization (power and cooling) that are playing with available processing speed.

-* **Balanced Distribution** is a preset somehow in the middle.
+* **Balanced distribution** is a preset somehow in the middle.
 It intends to be a balance between both above options.

 ![Parallel Processing Algo Profile](https://media.githubusercontent.com/media/FLUX-SE/doc_images/main/SpatR/Preference/EngineProfiles.png)